SAM HERNANDEZ: HOW MY SETTLEMENT CHANGED MY LIFE

 THE PERSONAL INJURY LAWYERS AT FDAZAR

 For more than thirty years the attorneys at Franklin D. Azar & Associates have helped thousands of injured people obtain complete and timely compensation for their losses.
-Our proven track record and expertise in serious injury cases have allowed us to grow into the largest personal-injury law firm in Colorado, with offices in Denver, Aurora, Thornton, Greenwood Village, Colorado Springs, and Pueblo.
+Our proven track record and expertise in serious injury cases have allowed us to grow into the largest personal-injury law firm in Colorado, with offices in Denver, Aurora, Thornton, Fort Collins, Greeley, Grand Junction, Colorado Springs, and Pueblo.
 If you’ve been injured in a bus, car, truck, or motorcycle accident, you may be entitled to compensation.
 Please call the car accident attorneys at FDAzar day or night at 720-372-1162, or contact us here for a free consultation and no-obligation evaluation of your case.

 Join Frank Azar's Monthly Newsletter!